dvidelabs/flatcc/README.md

 The file logic in the compiler may fail on Windows paths as this hasn't been tested, but at least it has been implemented with Windows in mind.

+## Configuration

+The configuration

+    config/config.h

+drives the permitted syntax and semantics of the schema compiler and code generator.
+These generally default to be compatible with Googles `flatc` compiler.
+It also sets things like permitted nesting depth of structs and tables.

+The runtime library has a separate configuration file

+    include/flatcc/flatcc_rtconfig.h

+This file can modify certain aspects of JSON parsing and printing such as disabling the Grisu3 library or requiring that all names in JSON are quoted.

+For most users, it should not be relevant to modify these configuration settings.
+If changes are required, they can be given in the build system - it is not necessary to edit the config files, for example to disable trailing comma in the JSON parser:

+    FLATCC_JSON_PARSE_ALLOW_TRAILING_COMMA 0

 ## Using the Compiler and Builder library